Liberia

 Former President Charles Taylor faced justice for crimes he committed in the civil war in neighbouring Sierra Leone, but not for alleged atrocities he committed in Liberia.
 The process of getting Taylor before the Special Court for Sierra Leone (SCSL) was fraught with challenges.
 In the wake of the unsealing of a seventeen-count indictment against him in June 2003, Taylor submitted an application to the SCSL seeking to have the indictment quashed.
 His application was overruled, thus paving the way for his trial.

 Following her election to the presidency in 2005, President Ellen Johnson Sirleaf requested that Nigeria hand over Taylor to the SCSL to face trial.
 Nigerian President Obasanjo initially demurred, but following international pressure, the authorities arrested Taylor as he attempted to flee the country close to the border with Cameroon.
 He was flown to Liberia before he was handed over to the SCSL.
-Arrangements were then made with the International Criminal Court in The Hague which allowed the use of its premises for Taylor’s trial, as it was believed that trying him in West Africa would be risky and raise the spectre of renewed violence in the region.21
+Arrangements were then made with the International Criminal Court in The Hague which allowed the use of its premises for Taylor’s trial, as it was believed that trying him in West Africa would be risky and raise the spectre of renewed violence in the region.

 On 16 March 2006, the SCSL approved an amended indictment against Taylor for war crimes and crimes against humanity, reducing the number of counts against him from 17 to 11.
 On 26 April 2012, the Trial Chamber found Charles Taylor guilty on all counts, on the modes of liability of planning of crimes and for aiding and abetting crimes committed by rebel forces in Sierra Leone.
 On 30 May 2012, the former Liberian president was given a sentence of 50 years in prison.
-The sentence and conviction were upheld on appeal,22 and Taylor is serving his sentence in the United Kingdom.23
+The sentence and conviction were upheld on appeal.
+Taylor is serving his sentence in the United Kingdom.

 Commentary & Reports